maxio-com/stoplight-platform-developer-docs/docs/getting-started/Products.md

 curl -u <API_KEY>:X -H Accept:application/json -d @product_family.json -X POST https://<SUBDOMAIN>.chargify.com/product_families.json
 ```

-To create a product family using the application, please see the following documentation: [Creating Product Families](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405561405709-Products-Introduction#product-families)
+To create a product family using the application, refer to the ["Creating Product Families" help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405561405709-Products-Introduction#product-families) for more information.

-Please see [API Documentation](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzMzY-create-product) for complete listing of input/output schema along with code examples in multiple programming languages.
+Please see [API Documentation](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzMzY-create-product) for a complete listing of input/output schema, along with code examples in multiple programming languages.

 ## Product

-In Chargify, you sell Subscriptions to your Products.
+In Advanced Billing, you sell Subscriptions to your Products.
 You must first create and configure a Product before you can sell anything to a Customer.
 Products are administered on a Site-by-Site basis, on the main “Products” tab.

 In your app or business, you might call these Products your “Plans” or “Feature Levels”.
-For example, if you have “Basic”, “Pro”, and “Max” plans, each of these would be a separate Product within Chargify.
+For example, if you have “Basic”, “Pro”, and “Max” plans, each of these would be a separate Product within Advanced Billing.

 You can create a product using the API, like so: